Why Is My Ceiling Fan Making Noise?

 How to fix

-Forte says use a lightly damp rag to clean the fan blades.
+Forte says use a lightly damp rag to clean the ceiling fan blades.
 Dirty fan blades can lead to imbalance that can cause the unwanted humming noise.
 While cleaning, check for warped or damaged blades and replace them if necessary.

 Ceiling Fan Making Clicking Noise